Mustafa-Lutaaya/CO2_Spar_Rechner/README.md

 #### NOTE:
 1. Before running the app (via Makefile or Docker), you **must create a `.env` file** in the project root
 2. If you're using local development (not Docker), make sure your PostgreSQL server is running and a database named spar_db exists.

-i.
-You can create it manually using: psql -U postgres
+3. You can create it manually using:

+psql -U postgres

 CREATE DATABASE spar_db;

 #### 1.1 ".
 Create `.env` file: